-If prior notice is not possible, the Grantee Institution or Grantee Organization must so advise the CHRB in writing no later than 4:00~p.m. of the business day following the change.
-The Grantee Institution or Grantee Organization must provide the CHRB with a new letter of authorization for the new Institutional Official and/or authorized representative and an Addendum to the original grant agreement signed by the Principal Investigator and co-signed by the appropriate Institutional Official or the Organization's authorized representative utilizing DocuSign Digital Signatures.
-The letter of authorization and the endorsed addendum to the original grant agreement must be provided to the CHRB no later than 4:00~p.m. of the business day following the first day the new Institutional Official, or authorized representative, serves the Grantee Institution or Grantee Organization in that capacity.
+If prior notice is not possible, the Grantee Institution or Grantee Organization must so advise the CHRB in writing no later than 4:00 p.m. of the business day following the change.
+The Grantee Institution or Grantee Organization must provide the CHRB with a new letter of authorization for the new Institutional Official and/or authorized representative.
+The letter of authorization must be provided to the CHRB no later than 4:00 p.m. of the business day following the first day the new Institutional Official, or authorized representative, serves the Grantee Institution or Grantee Organization in that capacity.